-Zyxel products put on the EU market in compliance with the requirement of the European Parliament and the Council published Directive 2009/ 125/EC establishing a framework for the setting of ecodesign requirements for energy-related products (recast), so called as "ErP Directive (Energy-related Products directive) as well as ecodesign requirement laid down in applicable implementing measures, power consumption has satisfied regulation requirements which are:
+Zyxel products put on the EU and United Kingdom markets comply with the requirement of the European Parliament and the Council published Directive 2009/125/EC and UK regulation establishing a framework for the setting of ecodesign requirements for energy-related products (recast), the so called "ErP Directive (Energy-related Products directive), as well as ecodesign requirements laid down in applicable implementation measures.
+Power consumption has satisfied the regulation requirements which are:

-- Network standby power consumption < 8W, and/or

-- Off mode power consumption < 0.5W, and/or

-- Standby mode power consumption < 0.5W.
+- Network standby power consumption < 8 W (watts), and/or Off mode power consumption < 0.5 W (watts), and/or Standby mode power consumption < 0.5 W (watts).

-European Union - Disposal and Recycling Information
+Disposal and Recycling Information